phamhongviet/phamhongviet.github.io/cv.md

 Email:  phamhongviet52@gmail.com

-## Summary

-I am a dedicated, hard-working, and professional DevOps Engineer based in Ho Chi Minh City.
-I specialize in large-scale web applications and have been helping businesses provide high-quality services to their customers.
-My expertise lies in keeping sites up and running with high security, cost-effectiveness, and efficiency.
-I am passionate about working for companies that bring high value to the world.

-## Career History
+## Introduction

-- DevOps Engineer at GuardRails (current position since 02/2022)
-*I am the first DevOps Engineer of GuardRails.*
-- DevOps Team Leader at Timo by Lifestyle Project Management Ltd. (since 05/2017 to 02/2022)
-*I started as a one-man-team DevOps Engineer to help modernizing Timo systems, services, processes; help other teams in IT department work smoothly with each other; and later build up my DevOps/SysOps team.*
-- Linux System Administrator at Zinio/Audience Media Ltd. (from 04/2014 to 03/2017)
-*I started as the only System Admin in Audience Media (acquired by Zinio), then build up my System team as the company grow.*
-- 6 months as IT technician at Prism IT Service Ltd. (2013)
+I am a dedicated and professional DevOps Engineer based in Ho Chi Minh City, specializing in large-scale web applications.
+With extensive experience in modernizing systems, enhancing infrastructure security, and optimizing application performance, I have a proven track record of helping businesses deliver high-quality services to their customers.
+My expertise spans across various tools and technologies, including Ansible, Terraform, Kubernetes, and cloud platforms like AWS and Azure.
+I ensure that sites remain highly secure, cost-effective, and efficient.
+I am passionate about automating tasks, improving system reliability, and driving efficiency in IT operations.
+I am committed to contributing to companies that bring significant value to the world.

 ## Highlighted Skills